Split PDF on iPhone

 Separate Scanned Batches

 Batch scanning creates one PDF with multiple unrelated documents.
 Split to separate them—each receipt, each letter, each form becomes its own file for proper organization.
+If the documents are a uniform length, split every N pages; if they vary, extract each by range.

 Split PDF Quality and File Size